Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player: Preliminaries

+\looseness=-1 That is, a near expander is allowed to use cut edges that go outside of $A$.

+When we apply these definitions to directed graphs we simply ignore the directions on the edges (and allow parallel edges).

-The notion of Embedding allows us to transfer results about expansion of one graph to another. \begin{definition} [Embedding] Let $G$ be directed graph on the vertex set $V$.
-Let $F\in \RR^{V\times V}_{\ge 0}$ be a matrix.
-We say that $F$ is \textit{embeddable} in $G$ \textit{with congestion} $c$, if there exists a multi-commodity flow $f$ in $G$, with $|V|$ commodities, one for each vertex (the vertex $v$ is the source of its commodity), such that, simultaneously for each $(u,v)\in V\times V$, $f$ routes $F(u,v)$ units of $u$'s commodity from $u$ to $v$, and the total flow on each edge is at most $c$.
+\begin{definition} [Embedding] Let $G=(V,E)$ be an undirected graph.
+Let $F\in \RR^{V\times V}_{\ge 0}$ be a matrix (not necessarily symmetric).
+We say that $F$ is \emph{embeddable in $G$ with congestion $c$}, if there exists a multi-commodity flow $f$ in $G$, with $|V|$ commodities, one for each vertex (vertex $v$ is the source of its commodity), such that, simultaneously for each $(u,v)\in V\times V$, $f$ routes $F(u,v)$ units of $u$'s commodity from $u$ to $v$, and the total flow on each edge is at most $c$.\footnote{This definition requires to route $F(u,v)=F(v,u)$ both from $u$ to $v$ and from $v$ to $u$ if $F$ is symmetric.}

-If $F$ is the weighted adjacency matrix of a graph $H$ on the same vertex set $V$, we say that $H$ is \textit{embeddable} in $G$ \textit{with congestion} $c$ if $F$ is embeddable in $G$ with congestion $c$. \end{definition}

-\cite{saranurak2019expander} extended this notion to the subdivision graph. \begin{definition} [$X_E$-commodity flow; Routable flow-matrix] \cite{saranurak2019expander} Let $G$ be a graph, and $G_E$ be its subdivision graph.
-We define $X_E$-\textit{commodity flow} to be a multi-commodity flow in $G_E$ containing $|X_E|$ commodities, one per split node $x_e\in X_E$.
-The split node $x_e$ is the source of its commodity and the sinks are all the split nodes.
-Each commodity is of size $1$ and each sink has capacity $1$.
-Given an $m\times m$ \textit{flow-matrix} $F\in \mathbb{R}_{\ge 0}^{E\times E}$, we say that $F$ is \textit{routable} in $G_E$ \textit{with congestion} $c$, if there exists a $X_E$-commodity flow $f$ such that, simultaneously for every $x_e$ and $x_h$, we have that $x_e$ sends $F(x_e, x_h)$ flow to $x_h$, and the total flow on each edge is at most $c$.

-If $F$ is the weighted adjacency matrix of a graph $H$ on the vertices $X_E$, we say that $H$ is \textit{routable} in $G_E$ \textit{with congestion} $c$ if $F$ is routable in $G_E$ with congestion $c$. \end{definition}

-The notion of $X_E$-commodity flow is useful, because it allows us to consider the split nodes in $X_E$ as vertices of a graph with a given weighted adjacency matrix $F$.
-If we can prove edge-expansion results on this smaller graph, and additionally show a routing of $F$ in $G_E$, then Lemma \ref{lemma:expansion_and_embedding} allows us to transfer the expansion guarantee to $G_E$.
-Its proof is in Appendix \ref{appendix:expansion_in_G_E}.

-\begin{remark} \cite{khandekar2009graph} and \cite{orecchia2008partitioning} used Lemma \ref{lemma:expansion_and_embedding_krv} for this purpose.
-Our case is slightly more involved, because in the subdivision graph, the vertex set is $V'=V\cup X_E$, and we want to transfer an expansion result from $X_E$ to $V$.
-That is, using an edge-expander on $X_E$ which we can route in $G_E$, we want to show that $V$ is an expander.
-To this end, we first prove edge-expansion of $V'$ (this is Lemma \ref{lemma:expansion_and_embedding}), and then use Lemma \ref{lemma:G_E_conductance} (3) to show the expansion in $V$.
-Lemma \ref{lemma:G_E_conductance} only requires weak near edge expansion in $V'$ for the result, so Lemma \ref{lemma:expansion_and_embedding} proves weak near edge expansion.
-Finally, note that our use case is near (edge)-expansion, so Lemmas \ref{lemma:expansion_and_embedding} and \ref{lemma:G_E_conductance} use the notion of near expansion and not expansion. \end{remark}

-\begin{lemma} Let $G$ be a graph on the vertex set $V$.
-Let $H$ be a weighted graph on $V$, with non-negative weights.
-Assume that $H$ is a $\phi$-edge-expander and that $H$ is embeddable in $G$ with congestion $c$.
-Then, $G$ is a $\frac{\phi}{c}$-edge-expander. \end{lemma}